Corporation of Chennai

 2003 - 2004 school Year this Methodology used in all Corporation schools with Xerox copy materials for I & II Stds.
 Support from the community and by the parents made this programme successful.
 The programme reach the community through the teachers and children and getting full support.

 Nearly 1 lakhs children are in Primary and Middle schools.
 In that 30 thousand students are in I & II Stds.
-Now all the Activity Based Teaching Methodology Cards are Printed Colourfull and ready for distribution with the support of UNICEF & Corporation of Chennai.
+Now all the Activity Based Teaching Methodology Cards are Printed Colourfull and ready for distribution with the support of UNICEF & Greater Chennai Corporation.

 Now preparation of Cards for Activity Based Teaching Methodology for III And IV Stds. is also in process.